 Hey There!
 I'm Monica

-I grew up in a tiny town in the middle of Missouri.
-I grew up in poverty in a trailer with no running water or working heat.
+I grew up in a tiny town in the middle of Missouri, and in poverty with no running water or working heat.

 The company I built my career in got great reviews on Glassdoor, they sold on-trend clothing, accessories, home goods, you name it.
 They carried big brands you’d know on Instagram.
 They were listed at the top of their category in employee satisfaction.
 What wasn’t to love?